• CUWB v5.0

 Overview

-This guide assumes that Ubuntu 22.04 or 24.04 is installed on the Host PC or the other PC that will be interacting with USB enabled series 300 devices.
+This guide assumes that Ubuntu 22.04 or 24.04 is installed on the Host PC or a secondary machine interacting with USB-enabled Series 300 devices.

 Installation